Getting started¶

 The default user has the email address

-and the default password istesttest
+user@test.organd the default password istesttest.

-.
+The default admin has the email addressadmin@test.organd the default password istesttest.
 Please change each user after first login using the admin-account

-You can manage teams and users by using the admin interface at http://localhost:8099/_/
+You can manage teams and users by using the admin interface at http://localhost:8099/_/.

 Bootstrap a NATS installation¶